Sunny with a High Near 23 | SweetwaterNOW

 Monday

 A slight chance of snow.
-Partly sunny, with a high near 27.
+Mostly cloudy, with a high near 24.
 Breezy.

 Whatever the weather, have a wonderful day!